- 16 Jun 2022

 Integration options, another key feature found within the Studio, provide connectivity with existing infrastructure and user experience through RESTful API services.

-Decisions requires the following technical infrastructure to function:
+At a minimum, Decisions requires the following technical infrastructure to operate:

 - MS SQL Server 2008 R2 or higher